Suno v5 to Release: Mixing Inside Suno — Best-Practices Playbook - Jack Righteous

 Section tools (what each action does)

-• Remake: new musical idea for the selected section (motif/arrangement).
+• Remake: new musical idea for the selected section (motif/arrangement/harmony feel).

-• Extend: append bars at the tail; existing audio unchanged.
+• Extend: append bars at the tail; existing audio stays intact.

 • Reorder/Delete: structure only; content stays the same.